4d/docs/website/translated_docs/es/WebServer/preemptiveWeb.md

 All 4D code executed by the web server must be thread-safe if you want your web processes to be run in preemptive mode.
 When the **Use preemptive processes** option is checked in the Settings dialog box, the following parts of the application will be automatically evaluated by the 4D compiler:

-*   All web-related database methods:
+*   Todos los métodos base relacionados con la web:
     *   [`On Web Authentication`](authentication.md#on-web-authentication)
     *   [`On Web Connection`](httpRequests.md#on-web-connection)
     *   [`On REST Authentication`](REST/configuration.md#using-the-on-rest-authentication-database-method)
     *   [`On Mobile App Authentication`](https://developer.4d.com/go-mobile/docs/4d/on-mobile-app-authentication)

-*   The `compiler_web` project method (regardless of its actual "Execution mode" property);
+*   El método proyecto `compilador_web` (independientemente de su propiedad real "Modo de ejecución");

 *   Basically any code processed by the `PROCESS 4D TAGS` command in the web context, for example through .shtml pages.

-*   Any project method with the "Available through 4D tags and URLS (`4DACTION`, etc.)" attribute
+*   Todo método proyecto con el atributo "Disponible a través de etiquetas 4D y URLs (`4DACTION`, etc.)

-*   Triggers for tables with "Expose as REST resource" attribute
+*   Triggers para tablas con el atributo "Exponer como recurso REST"

 *   [ORDA data model class functions](../REST/ClassFunctions.md) called via REST